learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/GraphDB_Neo4j.md

 RETURN p
 ```

+[See how the results look like in Neo4j after we run the above cypher twice](https://i.imgur.com/7UbNWto.png) (Left: after the first run; Right: after the second run)

 This query will try to find a Person node with the name 'Charlie'.
 If the node exists, MERGE will bind that node to p, and ON MATCH will set its lastLogin property to the current timestamp.
 If the node does not exist, MERGE will create it with the specified age and occupation, and ON CREATE will set those properties.

-**For more detailed explanations of Cypher's capabilities, refer to the [official documentation](https://neo4j.com/docs/cypher-manual/current/clauses/create/).**
+**For more detailed explanations of Cypher's capabilities, refer to the [official documentation](https://neo4j.com/docs/cypher-manual/current/clauses/create/) and [Cypher Cheat Sheet](https://neo4j.com/docs/cypher-refcard/current/).**

 ## Use Cases of Neo4j
 - **Social Networks**: Managing complex and dynamic relationships between users.